 Another big point of conversation in MRO is data analytics, leading itself to developments in artificial intelligence as well as machine learning.
 While it’s a bit flashier to talk about robotics changing MRO, it would perhaps be more accurate to say that it is developments in data collection, analysis and implantation through machine learning and artificial intelligence (AI).

 The above-cited issue with robotics – difficulties in dealing with variable tasks – is something that we’re already beginning to see MROs overcome.
-This is happening through advances in machine learning, powered by mass data that machines learn to recognise patterns in – essentially turning variable into predictable.
+This is happening through advances in machine learning, powered by mass data that machines learn to recognise patterns in – essentially turning the variable into the predictable.

-With major increases in the availability of data, pulling from the abundance of sensors present on modern aircraft and better data routers, it can be said that we’re currently sitting with the building blocks to better processes.
+With major increases in the availability of data, pulling from the abundance of sensors present on modern aircraft and better data routers, it can be said that we’re currently sitting with the building blocks to improve processes.
 What is needed, though, is a way to put this data into play, to analyse it and make predictions that can effectively take the variability out of processes.
 This is what these advances will offer the industry.

 A good example of these applications can be seen in the rise of predictive maintenance.
 Predictive maintenance, or the use of sensor data and maintenance logs to predict maintenance needs in advance, is already helping a number of airlines and their maintenance providers better anticipate component failure and reduce unexpected maintenance.